uclab-potsdam/refa-reader/src/routes/texts/02_GNM_cultural_collection_on_fashion_en.md

 author: Sabine de Günther
 isPublic: true
 lang: en
 description: "The often fragile historical textiles provide significant information about worn historical garments; they expand the information from pictorial and written sources to include the materiality of the object itself.
-Using a combination of 3D scanning and photogrammetric data capture, navigable 3D models were created for 15 selected textile ensembles from the Germanisches Nationalmuseum."
+Using a combination of 3D-scanning and photogrammetric data capture, navigable 3D-models were created for 15 selected textile ensembles from the Germanisches Nationalmuseum."
 cover: "https://uclab.fh-potsdam.de/refa-catalog/files/large/ab30c76382676009f19ed73c92bde7daf303b39f.jpg"
 ---
 # The origins of the Germanisches Nationalmuseum (Nuremberg)